hurryingauto3/ece-gy-9183-mlops-project/model_training/README.md

 Before using this module:

-* Processed data is available in an OpenStack Swift container as `features.csv` with crop yields and weather data.
+* Processed data is available in an OpenStack Swift container as 3 csvs with crop yields and weather data.
 * All relevant environment variables from `.env` are loaded.
 * A Docker environment is available to run this module locally or on a Chameleon GPU node.